MattDoesAThing/yuzu-wiki/Building-for-Windows.md

   * **[Visual Studio 2019 Community](https://visualstudio.microsoft.com/downloads/)** - **Make sure to select C++ support in the installer.
 Make sure to update to the latest version if already installed.**
   * **[CMake](https://cmake.org/download/)** - Used to generate Visual Studio project files.
 Does not matter if either 32-bit or 64-bit version is installed.
-  * **[Conan](https://conan.io/downloads.html)** - Conan installs the dependencies automatically when cmake configures the project and it may take a while (~1 hour on first run) to collect all the dependencies
   * **[Vulkan SDK](https://vulkan.lunarg.com/sdk/home#windows)** - **Make sure to select Latest SDK.**

   ![2](https://i.imgur.com/giDwuTm.png)